-Yesterday I got a phone call out of the blue from Pat, an old friend from my days growing up in Southport.
+Yesterday I got a phone call out of the blue from Pat, a longtime friend from my days growing up in Southport.
 Pat rang me to tell me that the funeral of an old friend from those days who’d died back in May was being held tomorrow (Thursday).
 I’d not seen Mike Smith for a very, very long time.
 Our friendship waned when I moved to London back in 1986.
 I only saw him a couple of times after that on the odd occasion when I popped back to see my family.
 Mike was best described as an eccentric who became increasingly eccentric as the years went by!

 I first met him in Liverpool back in 1979 when I was involved in some political campaigning.
 I was put in touch with some like-minded souls in the city and Mike was one of them.
 At the time Mike lived in West Derby but would often come over to Southport along with another old Scouse friend, Glen Bowker (who was one of a trio of us who moved to London where we shared a flat for many years).
 Eventually both Mike and Glen moved to Southport, which became his home for the rest of his life.

 I rarely think of those days now – it all seems so long ago and so far away – over 40 years.
 But Pat’s call made me think – and remember.
 What I remember is the laughter, something that seems in rather short supply nowadays.
-Back then we were all young, and care-free, with our future’s ahead of us.
+Back then we were all young, and care-free, with our futures ahead of us.
 Our social life revolved around a pub called the Old Ship Inn where you’d find many of us most evenings.
 It was a large community of like-minded souls and boy – did we have fun!
 Mike’s humour was plentiful and dry so the jokes and banter would fly.
 It was the sort of laughter that left your stomach aching – remember that?

 How times have changed.
 Many of those people are no longer with us, including Mike, who died of prostate cancer at the age of 64.
 My eldest sister Ruth is another one, cancer took her when she was in her 40s.
 I can think of a long list of other names who’ve gone too, many of them at no great age – and no doubt there’s many I don’t know about as I’ve lost touch with people.
 Even the pub has gone now.
 It was badly refurbished back in the early 1980s and it lost a lot of its character and custom.
 Last time I went back the place was closed and boarded up, but then closed pubs are hardly novel nowadays.